 - Set up a new Azure application making sure to select the Microsoft graph API permissions of Group.Read.All, GroupMember.Read.All and User.Read.All.
 Then click the button to "Grant admin consent" for your directory.

-- Copy the Tenant ID, Client ID and Client Secret from your Azure Active Directory instance, and add them in the Azure tenant settings tab of the Microsoft Windows Active Directory Sync Tool and make sure the settings are saved.
+- Copy the Tenant ID, Client ID, and Client Secret from your Azure Active Directory instance, add them to the Azure tenant settings tab of the Microsoft Windows Active Directory Sync Tool, and make sure the settings are saved.

 - Select the groups / OUs that need to be synced